Convergent Hahn Series and Tropical Geometry of Higher Rank: Higher rank valued fields

 In this example all real numbers in the open interval $(0,1)$ are admissible. \end{example}

-In Lemma~\ref{lem:mixed} and Proposition~\ref{prop:substitution} the roles of the $T$-variables and the $U$-variables are symmetric.
+In Proposition~\ref{prop:substitution} the roles of the $T$-variables and the $U$-variables are symmetric.
 Yet the definition of $\val_2$ breaks this symmetry.
-The following example shows that $T$ and $U$ cannot be exchanged in \eqref{eq:diagram}.
-Nonetheless the notation \enquote{$\pi_{t\mapsto\rho}$} and \enquote{$\pi_{t*}$} makes sense; the map $\pi_{t*}$ is the projection $(\alpha,\alpha')\mapsto\alpha'$ onto the second coordinate.
+The following example shows that $T$ and $U$ cannot be exchanged in \eqref{eq:frac+diagram}.
+Nonetheless the notations \enquote{$\pi_{t\mapsto\rho}$} and \enquote{$\pi_{t*}$} make sense; the map $\pi_{t*}$ is the projection $(\alpha,\alpha')\mapsto\alpha'$ onto the second coordinate.

-\begin{example} For $\gamma(t,u) = tu^3+t^2u^{-1}$ in $\puiseux{\RR}{(t,u)^*}$ we have $\val_2(\gamma)=(1,3)$.
-According to \eqref{eq:diagram} we have the equality
+\begin{example} For $\gamma(t,u) = tu^3+t^2u^{-1}$ in $\hahnfrac{\RR}{t,u}$ we have $\val_2(\gamma)=(1,3)$.
+According to \eqref{eq:frac+diagram} we have the equality

 Yet, here the roles of $t$ and $u$ cannot be exchanged:

 \end{example}